PyConPL/Book/2017/workshops/First_steps_with_PySpark/text.md

     broken_df = sub_df.filter(bt_udf(sub_df.age) == True)

-    # Now we'll see the error
+    # Now we'll see the error.
+Click on the `+` button to expand the error
-    # Click on the `+` button to expand the error and scroll through the message.
+    # and scroll through the message.
     broken_df.count()

 #### Coding style